StatPal/Patalghor/Linux/text-editor.md

 However, this might be problematic if Ctrl+T is already used for some other purpose in your machine.
 In that case you might bind a new key for this.
 (See the next paragraph)
 Or, you can do `^R` then `^X` to get this facility of executing commnds.

+To get an idea about which keybinds are usually more usueful, you may look at [this link](https://staffwww.fullcoll.edu/sedwards/Nano/NanoKeyboardCommands.html)

 ###### Create Keybinds (intermediate user)
 You can create your own shortcuts/keybinds in most of these text editors.
 For example, to exectue a (linux/shell) command and get the output printed inside nano suppose I want to bind `Shift-Alt-E`.
 Then I should include this next line in `~.nanorc` or `~/.config/nano/nanorc` or corresponding file.